ignacio-alorre/R_Cheatsheet/Readme.md

 # Syllabus of the R Cheat Sheet

-1. Vectors
+## Introduction

-2. Workspace and Files
+1. Workspace and Files
+2. Sequences of Numbers
+3. Vectors